eclipse-tycho/tycho/src/site/markdown/TychoProperties.md

 ### Tycho Environment Properties

-This properties are set based on the platform where Tycho gets executed:
+These properties are set based on the platform where Tycho gets executed:

 Name | Value
 --- | ---